 Remove turkey sausage from casings, and combine with onion mixture.
 Brown sausage and then drain.
 Let cool slightly and add to the cheese and spinach bowl.
 Stir to combine.

 Prepare two 9x13 casseroles by pouring 1/2 of the spaghetti sauce in the bottom of the pans.
 Stuff shells with the turkey sausage and cheese mixture and lay on top of the sauce.
 Top shells with remaining spaghetti sauce and the remaining mozzarella cheese.

 Cover and wrap one casserole for the freezer.
 Or use two square throw-away tins.

-Bake the other casserole for 30 minutes.
+Bake the other casserole for 30 minutes on 350 degrees.
 Remove foil and bake another 10 minutes to brown the top.
 Serve immediately.